donadigo/TMInterfacePublic/docs.md

     Syntax & Example: `open_scripts_folder`

-* `open_stdout` - Opens the interal console used for standard output.
+* `open_stdout` - Opens the internal console used for standard output.
 This is not the interface console seen in game and is mostly used for outputting data when bruteforcing a replay.

     Syntax & Example: `open_stdout`

 * `load_infinity` - Loads TMInfinity into the existing game client.
-Note that this command should only ever be executed at the beggining, in the profile menu and not anywhere else.
+Note that this command should only ever be executed at the beginning, in the profile menu and not anywhere else.

     Syntax & Example : `load_infinity`